Advertisement info: This blogpost uses affiliate links. Please read disclaimer.

 Application and effects

-Other than your regular face oil, you are supposed to apply Luna on your freshly cleansed skin and follow with your serum and moisturizer.
+Other than your regular face oil, you are supposed to apply Sunday Riley Luna directly on cleansed skin and follow with your serum and moisturizer.
 That was awkward for me, as it is the opposite of what I usually do, but it worked.

 After using it the night before, I would wake up to plump, hydrated and smooth skin in the morning.
-I have to admit though, I mainly bought it to combat hyper pigmentation, and I have included close-ups of my cheek area before and after six weeks of use.
+I have to admit though, I mainly bought it to combat hyper pigmentation, and I have included a little before and after using Sunday Riley Luna for six weeks.

 - Persea Gratissima Oil: Rich in antioxidant, fatty acids